PineconeGRPC

 >>> index.delete(filter={'key': 'value'}, namespace='my_namespace', async_req=True)

-GRPCIndex.fetch(ids: List[str] | None, namespace: str | None = None, async_req: bool | None = False, **kwargs) FetchResponse | PineconeGrpcFuture[source]
+GRPCIndex.fetch(ids: list[str] | None, namespace: str | None = None, async_req: bool | None = False, **kwargs) FetchResponse | PineconeGrpcFuture[source]

 The fetch operation looks up and returns vectors, by ID, from a single namespace.
 The returned vectors include the vector data and/or metadata.